Have you ever looked at your morning coffee and wondered whether it's really ethical coffee you're drinking?

 The first difficulty with ethically-sourced coffee is that there isn't a commonly agreed-upon definition.

-Generally speaking, we define 'ethical coffee' as coffee that has been bought directly from farmers at a fair price.
+Generally speaking, we define 'ethical coffee' as coffee bought directly from farmers at a fair price.

-and includes a healthy margin for the farmer which is always at least 20% above the cost of production.
+It includes a healthy margin for the farmer, which is always at least 20% above the cost of production.

 (To learn more about how much coffee farmers are actually paid, read this.)
-I also believe ethical coffee is farmed in a way that respects the environment for future generations and promotes biodiversity.
+Ethical coffee is grown in ways that respect the environment for future generations and promote biodiversity.

 Certifications